 When nothing sounds better than a piping-hot pizza, claim a spot on 600 Degrees Pizzeria’s patio.
 Make your own pizza or order one of the specialty pies along with one of the 30 craft beers on tap.
 The pizzeria even offers vegan options for its cheese, sausage, chicken, ground beef, and chorizo, so there’s something on the menu for everyone.
-Meanwhile, George’s on the Town serves wood-grilled salmon and New York strip steaks along with hamburgers, tacos, and an extensive list of lagers, IPAs, stouts, and porters.
-If a flavorful red or white wine is more to your liking, head to Kork Wine Bar.
+Meanwhile, Wildfire serves USDA dry-aged prime beef seared over oak logs along with sophisticated comfort food favorites, mouthwatering seafood entrees, and wines from Texas and beyond.
+Speaking of wine, if you enjoy a red or white then you should head to Kork Wine Bar.
 Choose from more than 25 wines by the glass (or more than 100 from around the world by the bottle) and savor a Neapolitan-style pizza, charcuterie board, or other small-plate dishes.

 These are just four of Georgetown’s many restaurants where you can relish great food and fall’s friendly temperatures.
 Find more dining options here.